Luton North

 Luton North is a constituency represented in the House of Commons of the UK Parliament since 2019 by Sarah Owen, of the Labour Party.

 Constituency profile

-Luton North was created in 1983, primarily from the former seat of Luton West.
-It consists of the northern portion of the town of Luton, excluding Stopsley.
+Luton North is a mostly suburban constituency located in Bedfordshire.
+It covers the northern neighbourhoods of the large town of Luton, including Stopsley, Bramingham, Limbury, Sundon Park, Leagrave, Marsh Farm, Lewsey and Challney.
+Luton has an industrial history; the town was an important centre for the manufacturing of hats and cars.
+The neighbourhoods of Luton North were developed in the 1950s and 1960s, largely as council housing, to accommodate industrial workers and overspill from London.
+The constituency has high levels of deprivation, mostly in its west, whilst the eastern areas are more affluent.
+House prices are lower than the East of England and nationwide averages.

-One constituency other than Luton North includes Luton; Luton South.
-Both cover a similar housing profile and economic ambit that have seen house prices increase above the national average since 1997, two periods of relatively high numbers of the unemployed and lowest wage earners (the 1990s and 2008–2011 global recession).
-The former covers roughly the LU3 and 4 postcode districts and excludes the town centre of what one broadsheet characterised as a tough town whereas other commentators state that Luton has a resilient economy which "revolves around the airport as well as the retail sector."
+In general, residents of Luton North are young and have low rates of education and professional employment.
+Household income is similar to the national average.
+A high proportion of residents work in the health and education sectors, and the percentage of residents claiming unemployment benefits is high.
+The child poverty rate is higher than the rest of the country and almost double the regional rate.
+White people made up 44% of the population at the 2021 census, including large Irish, Polish and Romanian communities.
+Asians, most of whom are of Pakistani origin, were 38% of the population and Black people were 11%.
+At the local borough council, most of the constituency is represented by Labour Party councillors with some Conservatives and Liberal Democrats elected in the constituency's wealthier east.
+An estimated 58% of voters in Luton North supported leaving the European Union in the 2016 referendum, higher than the nationwide figure of 52%.

 History

 At creation, Luton North included eight wards from the neighbouring districts of Mid Bedfordshire and South Bedfordshire; these made it a much safer seat for the Conservatives than Luton South, which included only one ward from outside the Borough of Luton.
 Boundary changes in 1997 reduced the Conservative majority from 13,094 to 7,357, and it was 81st on Labour's list of target seats; Labour duly gained it on a 17.1% swing, and since then the party has held the seat with comfortable majorities.

 From 2005 to 2015, Luton North was Labour's safest seat in the East of England by both vote and vote share majority; in 2017 it was overtaken in the former count by Norwich South, but the percentage margin in Luton North (30.8% compared to 30.4% in Norwich South) is slightly higher.